Juniorgon/Juniorgon/README.md

 ## 🤝 Open to

-🚀 Internships
+🚀 Internship Opportunities

-💼 Junior opportunities
+💼 Junior Developer Positions

-🤝 Collaborations and open-source projects
+🤝 Collaborations and Open Source Projects

-💡 New ideas and challenges
+💡 New Ideas and Challenges